gustavopinto/gustavopinto.github.com/research.md

 3. Personality traits of casual contributors
 3.1.
 How to solve:

-4. Energy consumption of data streams API
+4. Energy consumption of data streams APIs
 4.1.
 How to solve:

 1. A virtual assistant to guide energy-aware programmers